-8 62 Fed.
+&lt;sup>8 62 Fed.
 Reg.
 14851, 14871 (Mar.
 28, 1997)(proposed rule); see also 63 Fed.
 Reg.
 5106, 5126 (January 1, 1998)(final rule).

-The Administrator finds that the foregoing regulatory language reflects a clarification in regulation of longstanding Medicare interpretative policy.
-Section 1403 of the PRM interprets and clarifies existing legislation and regulatory instruction regarding the Guidelines' applicability to physical therapist compensation paid under arrangements.
+1403 of the PRM interprets and clarifies existing legislation and regulatory instruction regarding the Guidelines' applicability to physical therapist compensation paid under arrangements.
 Moreover, in this case, as discussed above, the policy of applying the Guidelines to fee-for-service arrangements has been in §1403 of the PRM since 1977.

 The Board found that the Intermediary failed to prove that the costs for its employee physical therapists are substantially out of line with physical therapy costs paid by similar home health agencies.
 However, the regulation at 42 CFR 413.106(c)(5) provides that these costs are evaluated so that such costs do not exceed what a prudent and cost conscious buyer would pay for the given service.
 The Administrator notes that the Provider's physical therapy costs exceeded the Guidelines.
-The Secretary has determined that in such circumstances the Provider's rate per visit was not what a prudent and cost conscious buyer would pay for the given service.
-However, rather than an irrebuttable presumption of unreasonableness, the Secretary in fact allows Providers to demonstrate that they are entitled to exceptions to the application of the Guidelines under certain circumstances.
+The Secretary has determined that in such circumstances the Provider's rate per visit was not what a prudent and cost conscious buyer would pay for the However. rather than irrebuttable given service. an presumption of unreasonableness, the Secretary in fact allows Providers to demonstrate that they are entitled to exceptions to the application of the Guidelines under certain circumstances.